intellectmind/ChunkEntityLimiter/README.md

 # Notification settings
 settings:
-  # Controls whether cleaning reports and limit warnings are sent to the console and online admins.
+  # Controls whether cleaning reports and limit warnings are sent to the console and online player.
 Default: true
   enable-notifications: true
   # Warning notification percentage (0-100).
 0 means no warning, only notify players in the current chunk
   notify-threshold: 90